Alendronate (By mouth)

-- Wait at least 30 minutes after you take alendronate before you take any other oral medicines, including calcium supplements and antacids.
+- Wait at least 30 minutes after you take alendronate before you take any other oral medicine, including aluminum, magnesium, iron, calcium supplements, or antacids.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, stomach ulcers, heartburn, trouble swallowing, or any other kind of stomach or bowel problems, dental problems, or you wear dentures.
-Tell your doctor if you have trouble absorbing minerals (malabsorption syndrome), or if you have cancer, a vitamin or mineral imbalance, or dental problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, stomach ulcers, heartburn, cancer, anemia, or blood clotting problems, or any other stomach or bowel problems, dental problems, or you wear dentures.
+Tell your doctor if you have a mineral imbalance or malabsorption syndrome.
+Also tell your doctor if you smoke or drink alcohol.